chrplr/PCBS/docs/running-experiments.rst

 1. Modify ``simple-detection-visual-expyriment.py`` to display a white disk instead of a cross.

 2. Modify  ``simple-detection-visual-expyriment.py`` to display a white disk on half of the trials and a gray disk on the other half of the trials (thesis experimental conditions should be shuffled randomly).
 Then modify it to display disks with four levels of gray.
-Thus you can assess the effect of luminisity on detection time.
+Thus you can assess the effect of luminosity on detection time. (see  :download:`/expyriment/expyriment_minimal_template.py <../experiments/expyriment/simple_reaction_times/grey-levels.py>` for a solution using Expyriment's ``design.Block`` and ``design.Trial`` objects).

 3. Modify  ``simple-detection-visual-expyriment.py`` to play a short sound (:download:`click.wav <../experiments/expyriment/simple_reaction_times/click.wav>`) in lieu of displaying a visual stimulus (hint: use ``stimuli.Audio()``).
 Thus, you have created a simple audio detection experiment.